Why Photography?

 Since I don't know what aspect of photography you want to focus on (pun intended), my suggestions below will hopefully allow you to start out and grow.
 Some of the key elements of your photography system you should consider are:

 I've written previously on what camera to buy in this article in the section titled "What camera should you buy".
 The point I was stressing there is that all the cameras today can deliver fantastic pictures.
-Choose the camera that makes you want to pick it up and go out shooting.
+I think you should choose the camera that makes you want to pick it up and go out shooting.
 Don't ignore the emotional input in your decision.
 In addition, before purchasing, put your hands on it.
 How does it feel in your hands, how accessible are the controls, how much does it weigh, etc. I've picked up some cameras that I just didn't like because of how they felt in my hands or the controls were just too hidden or funky.
+(See Also: For Many Photographers, the Experience Matters More Than Features and Specs)

 If you are new to photography, having a camera that can go fully automatic but support the ability to have more control over time is the best option.
 Certainly, the Fujifilm cameras in the "X" line are a fit because they allow you to set everything in automatic mode for starting out and use different lenses.
 Cameras from Nikon, Cannon, and Sony support this ability as well.
 The camera body is a one-time purchase, think "cry once, by once" since you'll have it for a long time.🙂 Obviously you'll need a lens.
 A lot of times you can get a "kit lens" that comes with the camera.
 Normally it's a small zoom lens but you can change it later.
 The kit lens that came with my XT-1 (back in the day) is one of my favorite lenses.
 Over time, I find that I use a few key lenses for what I like doing, nature, portraits, travel, and street photography.
 It's a journey with no right answer.
 I always laugh when seeing articles like "the best lens for street photography", or "best lens for portrait", or "the best ...", because it's all BS.
 It really depends on YOU, your vision, what results you like, not what you are trying to imitate.
 I'm happy to tell you what I use but it doesn't matter.
 It's better to understand what the difference is between various options and make up your own mind based on your creative vision.